ministryofjustice/cloud-platform/docs/INFO-our-ops-processes.md

 If someone needs something that takes longer, is more challenging to complete or you find you've spent longer than 15 mins on it, then continue to talk in the channel but also ask the person asking for help to raise a ticket using the GitHub issue link: [long version](https://github.com/ministryofjustice/cloud-platform/issues/new?template=cloud-platform-support-request.md&labels=support%20team) and [short version](https://goo.gl/msfGiS).

 The purpose of the ticket is to keep a record of the work we are doing and how it is progressing.
-It is *not* the primary communication channel with the person who raised the problem &emdash; this should remain slack where you can provide a richer and more human interaction, answering questions if necessary.
+It is *not* the primary communication channel with the person who raised the problem &mdash; this should remain slack where you can provide a richer and more human interaction, answering questions if necessary.
 The engineer working on the ticket should update the ticket for our record as work progresses.

 In many cases it can be more helpful for the engineer on support to create the ticket rather than the person reporting the problem as you will be able to provide more relevant context.